Shopping with an Autistic Child

 To conclude

-Shopping with an autistic child can be a difficult and frustrating experience.
+Shopping with a child with autism can be a difficult and frustrating experience.
 However, by following these tips, you can make the trip more manageable for both you and your child.
 Remember to be patient and understanding, and most importantly, have fun!